 Ultimately, Roberts’s dream is to make possible a whole community of high-tech nomads who will live and work while traveling constantly.
 Given his past successes in inspiring people and in demonstrating the possibilities of this unique lifestyle, such a nomadic community might not be so far down the road.

 27 years later, I sent this page URL to Gareth Branwyn.
-He posted the following on Facebook (privacy setting global), and it really means a lot to me:
+He posted the following on Facebook, and it really means a lot to me: